timm/2ez/README.md

 We are not the first to say these things.
-For example, many researcher accept that higher dimensional data can often be reduced to a {\textbf lower dimensional latent manifolds} inside that high-dimensional space~\cite{zhu2005semi}.
-As a consequence, many data sets that appear to initially require many variables to describe, can actually be described by a {\textbf comparatively small number of variables}.
+For example, many researcher accept that higher dimensional data can often be reduced to a {\textbf lower dimensional latent manifolds} inside that high-dimensional space [^zhu2005semi].
+As a consequence, many data sets that appear to initially require many variables to describe, can actually be described by a _comparatively small number of variables_.

+[^zhu2005semi]: ss

 ## Software Engineering Notes